 Siting an open front nest box

 This type of nest box is normally preferred by Robins, Wrens and Pied Wagtails.
-They are best positioned 1-2m off the ground and can be attached to a wall, fence or tree that has sufficient vegetation such as shrubs and creepers growing around it, allowing cover for visiting birds.
+They are best positioned 1-2m off the ground and can be attached to a wall, fence or tree that has good planting like shrubs and creepers growing around it, allowing cover for visiting birds.
 Larger versions of these nest boxes can sometimes be used by blackbirds also.

 Siting a small hole nest box